Korilakkuma/XSound.js/README.md

 It is required to create the instance of MediaElementAudioSourceNode in order to to play the media.

-    X('media').ready('http://xxx.jp/sample.wav');  // The argument is path name or Data URL or Object URL for media resource
+    X('media').ready('http://xxx.jp/sample');  // The argument is path name (except extension) or Data URL or Object URL for media resource

 ### Start Media